nuuuwan/news_lk3_data/README.md

 *2024-03-06 01:19:31* · [`dailyftlk`](https://www.ft.lk/columns/Militarisation-Something-old-something-new/4-759217) · `en`

 If dignity was what the retired general was after, higher pensions/benefits to lower rank retirees would have served better (especially the disabled/seriously injured)

+Had Sri Lanka used a part of her massive defence budget to provide an honourable and viable way out for her soldiers post-war, the twin problems of high desertions and criminalisation of deserters could have been minimised.
+10 years on, no political leader is interested in acknowledging the issue let alone addressing it

 “Are we so morally sick, so deaf and dumb and blind, that we do not understand this?”